mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 168 - Undocumented Decisions/readme.md

 This is a semantic smell.

-We can detect comments and warn us.
+They can detect comments and warn you.

 # Tags 🏷️

-- Comments
+- Declarative Code

 # Conclusion 🏁